the-full-stack/website/docs/llm-bootcamp/index.md

 ## Why

 We are at the cusp of a technology unlock of a magnitude not seen since the early days of the Internet.
 Rapid AI progress is fulfilling the old promise of Language User Interfaces (*LUI*s), which will revolutionize software just as GUIs did in the 90's.

-The way AI-powered apps are built is also changing:
+The way AI-powered apps are built is rapidly changing:

-- Before LLMs, an idea would bottleneck first on training models from scratch, then on scalable deployment.
+- Before LLMs, an idea would bottleneck on training models from scratch, and then bottleneck again on scalable deployment.
 - Now an MVP based on pretrained, promptable LLM models and APIs can be configured and serving users in an hour.

 An entirely new ecosystem of tools and tool vendors has formed around LLMs and LUIs.
 Even ML veterans are scrambling to orient themselves to what is now possible and figure out the most productive techniques and tools.